brickpool/logo/extras/docs/PG-Protocol.md

 To fetch data or start a continuously polling, the _Data_ field must be existent and must set to `00`.
 If a confirmation code `06` is sent by the _DTE_ to the _LOGO!_ device within 600 ms, the _LOGO!_ device sends updated data (cyclic data read).
 To stop a data reading the Control Code `14` (_Stop Fetch Data_) must be sent.

 The distance between the data transfers (scan distance) depends on the cycle time of the _LOGO!_ device and the number of requested data (byte count).
 The data of the inputs and outputs as well as the flags are always read out as a block.
-The scan distance is about 200 ms (byte ccount = 0), so valid cycle times are greater than 200 ms. For a shorter cycle time, the requesting _DTE_ system will not receive all data.
+The scan distance is about 200 ms (byte count = 0), so valid cycle times are greater than 200 ms. For a shorter cycle time, the requesting _DTE_ system will not receive all data.

 ### Query